dragome/dragome-sdk/doc/app-setup.md

 ## For IDEs and Browsers

-Debug capabilities are working only in Chrome browser at current version.
+Debug capabilities are working on: Chrome, Firefox and Opera browsers.
 Other browsers will be supported in near future.

 There is no installation required, neither browser or IDE plugin required.